ipfs-search/ipfs-search/docs/README.md

 * API
 * Frontend

-### Sniffer: snifloop.sh
+### Sniffer
-The sniffer listens to gossip between our IPFS node and others and adds hashes for which a provider is offered to the `hashes` queue.
+The sniffer listens to gossip between our IPFS node and others and adds hashes for which a provider is offered to the `hashes` queue, filtering for (currently) unparseable data and items recently updated.

 ### Queue: RabbitMQ
 RabbitMQ holds a `files` and a `hashes` queue with items to be crawled, in a soon-to-be well-defined JSON-format.